-Other alcohols: Some alcohols don’t fall into either category but are still commonly used in many hair care products.
+Some alcohols don’t fall into either category but are still commonly used in many hair care products.
 Benzyl alcohol, for example, acts as a preservative.
 Propylene glycol acts as a humectant that attracts and holds water to the hair shaft.
 Hair texture isn’t affected by these alcohols, so you don’t need to worry about them.

 Alcohol-free shampoos do not contain short-chain alcohols that can dry out your hair.
 Some formulas will also exclude fatty alcohols, which can increase the price because more expensive ingredients must be used as thickeners, emulsifiers, and surfactants instead of the alcohols.